How to Find Top Global Payroll Providers for Your Company

 - Human resources support and general workforce management

-Your team will interact with your provider’s system, so it must be easy to use.
-Especially if you plan to onboard new hires in large numbers.
-A bad user experience will become a frustrating, time-consuming experience for your employees and contractors.
+Your team will interact with your provider’s system, so it must be user-friendly—especially if you plan to onboard new hires in large numbers.
+A bad user experience will become a frustrating, time-consuming experience for your full-time employees and contractors.

 A great user experience takes more than technical features.
 High-quality customer service and support will make the payroll experience more enjoyable and efficient.
-Ask yourself the following questions when comparing global payroll providers:
+Ask yourself the following questions when comparing global payroll companies:

-- Does the system have employee self-service capabilities that enable them to withdraw funds in different ways, add expenses, and view transactions?
+- Does the system have a self-service portal that enables workers to withdraw funds in different ways, add expenses, and view transactions?

 - Can employees easily upload tax forms, banking information, and other documents?